 “I don’t know.”
 Mew thought back, to Iriesce’s first words to him; she’d been shaking, exhausted, drained, her pearlescent feathers streaked with tears and her mind radiating shock and horror and grief, and yet she’d softened as she looked at Mew, her eyes kind and motherly and her voice gentle.
-It was painful to think of that Iriesce now, when he couldn’t erase the livid, hateful Iriesce from today from his mind.
+It was painful to think of that Iriesce now, when he couldn’t erase the livid, hateful Iriesce of a few days ago from his mind.
 “When I was created she told me I should watch over all life.
 Find Pokémon in need and help them, even humans.
 Look out for any greater evil and try to prevent it, if I can.”
 And he had tried.
 But between helping mortals, creatures that would die soon anyway, and exploring the wonders and splendors and horrors of a living, breathing, eternal planet…

 Chalenor chuckled softly.
 “That sounds nice,” he murmured.

 Abruptly, for the first time, Mew felt ashamed of his ambivalent feelings about his role.
 Here he was, Mew, an incarnation of the original Creator, and the Destroyer would have made a better Preserver than he did.
 Everything Iriesce had told him that day, everything he was meant to embody – he’d never truly cared, and somewhere deep down he’d assumed no one did.
 And that wasn’t true.